Undergraduate Programs in

 Studies in history can complement a wide variety of majors including business, the performing and visual arts, education, communications, journalism, philosophy, global studies and geography, political science, and foreign language studies.

 The History Headstart

-Campus events, such as political debates, presentations by guest speakers, series like Day of Dialogue and Indigenous Peoples Day and programs sponsored by the Peter S. Kalikow Center for the Study of the American Presidency, the Center for Civic Engagement, and the Institute for Peace Studies, further the academic experience.
+Enjoy campus events, such as political debates, presentations by guest speakers, series like Day of Dialogue and Indigenous Peoples' Day and programs sponsored by the Peter S. Kalikow Center for the Study of the American Presidency, the Center for Civic Engagement, and the Institute for Peace Studies, further the academic experience.